haskellfoundation/haskellfoundation.github.io/CONTRIBUTING.md

 2. Install Haskell and Node.js
 3. Restore the cached build artefacts
 4. Build the `site` executable
-5. Rebuild the site contents using the `site` executable
+5. Rebuild the site contents using the `site` executable (this copies the checked-in CSS into `_site`)
-6. Build the production CSS (`cd tools/tailwind && npm ci && npm run build:production`)
+6. Recompile the CSS (`cd tools/tailwind && npm ci && npm run build`) and fail if the committed `assets/css/tailwind.built.css` has drifted
 7. Check out the `main` branch
 8. Copy the `_site` directory over the `main` branch contents
 9. Commit and push the site contents to the `main` branch.